contao/docs/docs/dev/reference/dca/callbacks.md

 {{% /notice %}}

 The following is a list of button callbacks for operations.
-Replace `<OPERATION>` in each case with the actual operation you want to use the callback for.
+Replace `<OPERATION>` in each case with the actual [operation][DcaListOperations] you want to use the callback for.

 These callbacks allow for individual navigation icons and is e.g. used in the site structure to disable buttons depending on the user's permissions (requires